technik-gegg/SMuFF-WI/README.md

 ---

-Click [here](https://technik-gegg.github.io/SMuFF-WI/) to open this app with the default theme or [here](https://technik-gegg.github.io/SMuFF-WI/dark) for a dark theme.
+Click [here](https://technik-gegg.github.io/SMuFF-WI/) to open this app.
 Keep in mind, this app needs firmware version [2.26 or later](https://github.com/technik-gegg/SMuFF-1.1/tree/SMuFF-2.0-(Experimental)) on the SMuFF to run.

 ---